 Reheat Pulled Pork Sous Vide

-When talking about how to reheat pulled pork, let’s start with sous vide, which is French for “under vacuum.”
-This is one of the best methods you can use to make sure your pulled pork is tender and moist.
+When talking about how to reheat leftover pulled pork, let’s start with sous vide, which is French for “under vacuum.”
+This is one of the best methods you can use to make sure your pulled pork leftovers are tender and moist.

 For this technique, you’ll need sous vide machine.
 I’m guessing this isn’t something you have on hand.
 That’s alright.